-To bring the wells to profitability Canuc will need to hire an independent engineer to determine the potential for additional extraction and increased production.
+To bring the wells to increased profitability Canuc will need to hire an independent engineer to determine the potential for additional extraction and increased production.
 The costs of engineering cannot be determined at this time.
 Any additional production will be contingent on the price of natural gas.
-Given the current price and future projections for natural gas, management has determined that any additional investment will be inefficient and most likely unable to achieve a substantial increase in cashflow.
-Management is unable to sell the asset at this time given the current levels of cashflow associated with the wells.
-Management is currently considering temporarily ceasing operations and potentially plugging the wells.